loophole/website/src/content/docs/_index.md

 3. Mac

 ## Regions
-Currently, the our servers are hosted in Germany (Europe) in accordance to GDPR.
+Currently, our servers are hosted in Germany (Europe) in accordance to GDPR.

 **For feedback on Loophole email us at: <a href = "mailto: loophole@main.dev">loophole@main.dev</a>**